William Harllee

 The original design on the left has very strong shape language

 and passes the silhouette test with flying colors.
-But, it wasn't quite
+But, it wasn't

+file.
 The creative brief was to look to old pre-war cartoons and

 aesthetics as primary inspirations.